December 2022 North American winter storm: Deaths

-Storm-related deaths occurred from diverse causes, including cold exposure outside or inside homes without heat or inside marooned cars, traffic accidents, falling trees or branches, electrocutions, carbon monoxide poisonings and a house fire caused by unsafe heating methods.
+Storm-related deaths reached above 100 and occurred from diverse causes, including cold exposure outside or inside homes without heat or inside marooned cars, traffic accidents, falling trees or branches, electrocutions, carbon monoxide poisonings and a house fire caused by unsafe heating methods.

 In Oklahoma, dangerous road conditions caused by the storm caused multiple accidents, killing three persons.
 In Kansas, three persons died due to car crashes in icy conditions.
-In Kentucky, three people died; two died as a result of car accidents, while the other died due to exposure, as he was homeless.
+In Kentucky, three people died; two died as a result of car accidents, while the other person was homeless, which caused them to die to exposure.
 Missouri had three deaths from vehicular collisions while Nebraska had one.
 In Wisconsin, one person died from a traffic collision while another died from falling through ice on a river.

 In northern Frederick County, Maryland, a man died after a tree fell on his car while he was driving west on MD 77.
 In Pennsylvania, a person died when trees and hydro poles fell onto their car.
 Vermont also had a person die when a tree fell on them.

 In Ohio, an accident involving more than 50 vehicles on the eastbound lanes of the Ohio Turnpike in Sandusky County closed the highway for multiple hours and caused four fatalities.
-Four people died in other vehicular collisions, an utility worker was electrocuted while trying to restore power and a 72-year-old woman died from exposure.
+Four people died in other vehicular collisions, a utility worker was electrocuted while trying to restore power and a 72-year-old woman died from exposure.
 A family of six also died in a house fire where they were using unsafe heating methods.

-In Colorado, six people, four in Colorado Springs and two in Denver, are reported to have died from exposure to the cold.
-Georgia had two deaths from exposure while Tennessee, Mississippi and South Dakota each had one.
-In South Carolina, one person died when his oxygen machine would not function due to lost power while another died from exposure while fixing a pipe to his house.
-In mid-Michigan, four people died from exposure, three from cardiac arrest while shoveling or blowing snow and one from carbon monoxide poisoning while in their car.
+In Colorado, six people, four in Colorado Springs, and two in Denver, reportedly died from exposure to the cold.
+Georgia had two deaths from exposure, while Tennessee, Mississippi, and South Dakota, each had one.
+In South Carolina, one person died when his oxygen machine would not function due to lost power, while another died from exposure while fixing a pipe to his house.
+In mid-Michigan, four people died from exposure, three from cardiac arrest while shoveling or blowing snow, and one from carbon monoxide poisoning while in their car.